-You can use the MSOnline module to connect to Azure AD from the Office 365 subscription.
+You can use the MSOnline module to connect to Microsoft Entra ID from the Office 365 subscription.
 The connection uses an Office 365 user name and password or uses multi-factor authentication (MFA).
 You can connect using the Azure portal or a Windows PowerShell command prompt (does not have to be elevated).

 A PowerShell example is shown below.
 The Get-Credential cmdlet prompts for credentials and stores them in the